 2. encourage property owners to find alternatives to the destruction of historic buildings;

-3. reevaluate existing city ordinances for their affect on historic structures;
+3. reevaluate existing city ordinances for their effect on historic structures;

 4. require that new construction in historic areas be compatible with the area;